alex-gaus/wiki-link/README.md

 # wiki-link
+@_gobitodic
-Gives the fitting wiki-data link to the wikipedia-ida
+Gives the fitting wiki-data link to the wikipedia-id